-The data is clear – content paired with images gets more attention online.
-Since most of us do not have the resources or budget to secure our own images, stock photo and image sites are a valuable asset.
+Content paired with images gets more attention online.
+Since most small business marketers do not have the resources or budget to create our own images, stock photo and image sites are valuable assets.

 “Free” is never as easy at it seems.
 It can be confusing to know how you’re allowed to use the photos and what, if any, attribution is required.
 If you are like me and use images from several different sites, it can be a challenge to keep track of the rules and expectations of each.

-Following is a list of 15 sites that offer free images for your use.
+The following sites offer free images for your use.
 All the sites offer photos under the public domain or the Creative Commons Zero (CC0) license.
 No attribution is required.

 Images in the public domain are works with expired copyrights or the creators have relinquished all rights.
 These are free for personal and commercial use.
 A CC0 license means the owner has relinquished all rights to the work.

-- Death to the Stock Photo–Free images for commercial use delivered monthly to your inbox- another fave
+- Death to the Stock Photo–Free images for commercial use delivered monthly to your inbox

 - Life of Pix–Rounds out my top three favorites